rusefi/rusefi/firmware/config/engines/readme.md

+In TunerStudio or rusEfi console please use "Popular Vehicles" dialog to apply some of these presets.

 Please do not be afraid of the content of this folder.
 You would NOT need your own file to start your own engine.

 See http://rusefi.com/wiki/index.php?title=Manual:Engine_Type